Plague epidemics in Malta: Creation of the lazaretto

-It was not until 1643 that Malta acquired a lazaret, installed on the island of Marsamxett bay, which was quite late and well after the lazaretto of Venice, opened in 1403, or that of Marseille in 1526.
-But its organization quickly became very efficient and made Malta one of the safest ports in the Mediterranean.
-Henceforth, the Maltese non-contagion license, issued after quarantine controlled by the health authorities is one of the most respected.
+Until 1643 that Malta acquired a lazaret, installed on the island of Marsamxett bay, which was quite late and well after the lazaretto of Venice, opened in 1403, or that of Marseille in 1526.
+Its organization quickly became very efficient and made Malta one of the safest ports in the Mediterranean.
+The Maltese non-contagion license, issued after quarantine controlled by the health authorities is one of the most respected.
 It allows ships to then be able to land directly in a port in Western Europe.
 The organization being well established and the port well stocked, the sanitary stopover in Malta will be often used and will participate in the Maltese economic development.

 Outbreak of 1655

 The third epidemic began in September 1655 in a house near the "Porta Maggiore" (today the "Victoria Gate") near a place of anchoring of ships coming from the Levant.
 The owner is said to have had contact with a crew member of an infected vessel, and to have transmitted the disease to his sister inhabiting Żejtun.
 When the disease spreads to other family members, the authorities immediately take quarantine measures by isolating people in contact with the lazaretto.
 The epidemic was quickly brought under control with around a hundred patients, 52 of whom survived thanks to effective medical care.
 The assessment is of fifty victims.